syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/04.block-storage/docs.en.md

 * Online resizing is not supported.
 A volume must be detached, before it can be resized.
 * Shrinking volumes is not supported.
 If you need to reduce the size of your volume, create a new one and copy the data.
-* The number of volumes that can be attached to a single instance is currently limited to 26.
+* The number of volumes that can be attached to a single instance is currently limited to 26 (root device + 25 more).